Semiahmoo-Robotics/FIRSTPowerUp2018-Public/README.md

 we have.
 Without reviews, bad code tends to get put in and malfunctions and bugs occur.
 Last year, only **one** person wrote the entire robot's systems, and the number of **human injuries** that nearly occurred were far too frequent.
-To avoid damage to the robot and human injuries (humans heal--robots don't), we need to make sure all possible sources of error are filtered out first and foremost--especially before testing on the real thing.
+To avoid damage to the robot and human injuries, we need to make sure all possible sources of error are filtered out first and foremost--especially before testing on the real thing.

 ## Installation